OpenSwiftUIProject/OpenSwiftUI/README.md

 OpenSwiftUI is an open source implementation of Apple's [SwiftUI](https://developer.apple.com/documentation/swiftui)

-> "Everything is open source, if you can read assembly" 😀

-The implementation on Darwin platfrom may contain reverse engineered code from Apple.
-You should not use this in production environment nor distribute it freely.
-And such code's property and license is preserved by Apple's SwiftUI team.

-The implementation on non-Darwin platfrom (Linux/Android/Windows) is licensed under MIT.
+The project is for the following purposes:
+- Build GUI app on non-Apple platform (eg. Linux & Windows)
+- Diagnose and debug SwfitUI issues on Apple platform

-The project's goal is to stay close to the original API as possible.
+And the API design is to stay the same as the original SwiftUI API as possible.

 Currently, this project is in early development.

 ## Usage

-See Example folder and try it with ExampleApp.
+See Example folder and try it with ExampleApp

+## License

+See LICENSE file - MIT

 ## Related Projects